jistr/mobvious/README.md

 in your strategies array (the first entry?) so it does not get overriden by some other strategy.

-Constructor takes one parameter: array of allowed device types ("whitelist") that your application supports.
+Constructor takes array of allowed device types ("whitelist") that your application supports.
 This is a countermeasure to users tampering with cookies.
-When the device type read from cookie is not whitelisted, the strategy passes the detection process to other strategies).
+When the device type read from cookie is not whitelisted, the strategy passes the detection process to other strategies.

 ### Writing Your Own Strategy